2310 Criteria for Immediate or Expedited Responses to Service Requests

 • Form 1584, Consumer Participation Choice, if applying for personal attendant services (PAS).

-If the applicant selects the Consumer Directed Services (CDS) option on Form 1584, he/she must also receive:
+If the applicant selects the Consumer Directed Services (CDS) option on Form 1584, they must also receive:

 • Form 1582, Consumer Directed Services Responsibilities; and